facebook/create-react-app/README.md

 All of them are transitive dependencies of the provided npm package.

+Check out [this guide](https://github.com/nitishdayal/cra_closer_look) for an overview of how these tools fit together.

 ## Contributing

 We'd love to have your helping hand on `create-react-app`!
 See [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.